 MCP

-Model Context Protocol lets you connect your Large Language Model (LLM) to external data.
-Follow this guide to connect your LLM to your Bucket data.
+Model Context Protocol lets you connect your Large Language Model (LLM) in, for example, your code editor to external data.
+Follow this guide to connect your editor to your Bucket data.

 The Model Context Protocol (MCP) is an open protocol that provides a standardized way to connect AI models to different data sources and tools.
-In the context of Bucket, MCP enables your development environment to understand your feature flags, their states, and their relationships within your codebase.
+In the context of Bucket, MCP enables your code editor to understand your feature flags, their states, and their relationships within your codebase.
 This creates a seamless bridge between your feature management workflow and AI-powered development tools.
+Bucket hosts the MCP server, making it very easy to get started!

 Manual setup